What Is fermented Coffee?Published Date:

 Is fermented coffee alcoholic?

 Alcohol, specifically ethanol, is the product of fermentation processes that make use of yeast.
-It is possible for fermented coffees to contain small amounts of alcohol, though most do not as the fermentation is a controlled process making use of specific and select microorganisms.
+It is possible for fermented coffees to contain small amounts of alcohol, though most do not as fermentation is a controlled process making use of specific and select microorganisms.